 Variable APR

 A variable purchase APR is a fluctuating rate tied to a prime rate.
 Banks determine their own prime rates, influenced mainly by the federal funds rate they use when borrowing from each other.
-The Federal Open Market Committee, a committee within the Federal Reserve, sets the federal funds rate.
+The Federal Open Market Committee, a committee within the Federal Reserve, sets the federal prime rate.

 Your variable APR gets calculated using the prime rate plus an added margin set by your credit card issuer.
 The more it costs banks to borrow the money they lend to you, the higher your APR might rise.
 However, your rate could also decrease if the prime rate goes down.
 Your credit card agreement should explain when the card issuer might adjust your rate.